Gondolav/gondolav.github.io/index.md

   <iframe src="maps/result_map.html" frameborder="0" width="80%" height="600px"></iframe>
 </div>

 The central district **Loop** as well as the edge areas of the city share the highest rates when regarding the passed inspections.
 They are wealthy neighbourhoods, which could explain why a peculiar care seems to be taken in making food facilities safe.
-We clearly cannot say the same about the South Side of Chicago, which gathers the Community Areas with the highest **FAIL** rates.
+We clearly cannot say the same about the South Side of Chicago, which gathers the Community Areas with the highest **fail** rates.

 As for the risk analysis, we deepen our interpretation thanks to the [Chicago Metropolitan Agency for Planning website](https://www.cmap.illinois.gov/data/community-snapshots).